 Full Tuition Scholarships*

-The Straus Institute for Dispute Resolution at Pepperdine School of Law is pleased to announce that JAMS is sponsoring a full-tuition scholarship for Pepperdine's LLM in Dispute Resolution program.
+The Straus Institute for Dispute Resolution at Pepperdine School of Law is pleased to announce that JAMS is sponsoring a full-tuition scholarship for Pepperdine's LL.M. in Dispute Resolution program.
 JAMS is the largest for-profit provider of mediation and arbitration services in the United States, with offices in more than 25 cities and more than 300 retired judges and senior lawyers on its panel.
 JAMS has been focusing on international opportunities, including the opening of an office in London, and sees this scholarship as an expression of its support for future practitioners.
-This scholarship has now expanded to include students declaring any of the available LLM concentrations.

-For additional information about the JAMS Scholarship, BAC and Seegmiller scholarhip or the US Law and Legal Writing Seminar contact Marcelo Rosadilla at the Straus Institute.
+For additional information about the JAMS Scholarship or the US Law and Legal Writing Seminar contact Marcelo Rosadilla, at the Straus Institute.